-Do you have a compact guest bedroom or loft space?
-Looking for small bedroom ideas?
-This blog is about maximising a sense of space by cleverly using the room you have…
+Do you have a compact guest bedroom or a bedroom in a loft space?
+Are you looking for small bedroom ideas?
+This blog is about maximising a sense-of-space by cleverly using the room you have.

-In honour of our NEW bed design – the ultra low Ki wooden bed – this blog is about using cleverly proportioned bedroom furniture, and a well coordinated colour palette, to give a small bedroom, or low ceiling loft space – the wow factor.
+Featuring our NEW bed design – the ultra low Ki wooden bed – this blog is about using cleverly proportioned bedroom furniture, and a well coordinated colour palette, to give a small bedroom or low ceiling loft space – the wow factor.